EndlessATC/Airports/final/NA/KIAH/README.md

 - SNIFY ONE

 ### RNAV
-A left and right traffic RNAV approach transition is provide for all satellite airports except KEFD.
+A left and right traffic RNAV approach transition is provided for all satellite airports except KEFD.
+KEFD 22 is right traffic to remain in the Class D airspace.
+KEFD 17 only has one initial approach fix on the runway centerline.

-#### Miss approach / Hold Beacons
+#### Missed Approach / Hold Beacons
 The below beacons are perfect for circling traffic down to the satellite airport without conflicting with other traffic.

 - KCXO is CLEEP